 As a Christian, you know how important self-control is to your walk with the Lord, and yet, it often alludes you (especially when it comes to eating).
-You want to make a change, but your failed attempts have left you feeling hopeless and you don’t know what to do, what to try, next.
+You want to make a change and get healthy, but your failed attempts have left you feeling hopeless and you don’t know what to do, what to try next.

 My sister, I have great news for you.
-The Word of God contains everything you need to know about life and godliness, including self-control.
-BUT, just reading scriptures won’t change your heart.
+The Word of God contains everything you need to know about life and godliness, including biblical principles for healthy eating and self-control.
+BUT, just reading scriptures about self-control won’t change your heart.
 We need to digest them AND apply them through the power of God.

-Here you will find 10 Bible verses about self-control with helpful tips on how to apply these scriptures to how you eat.
+The Bible says that self-control is a fruit of the Spirit, meaning that God supplies it to everyone who asks Him.
+Here you will find 10 Bible verses about self-control and food with helpful tips on how to apply these scriptures to how you eat.